Matthew V. SperoPartner

 United States Court of Appeals, Second CircuitBar Affiliations

-New York State Bar Association – Business Law Section, Executive Committee member, Former Chair of Bankruptcy CommitteeEducation
+New York State Bar Association – Business Law Section, Former Executive Committee member, Former Chair of Bankruptcy CommitteeEducation

 St. John’s University School of Law, Juris Doctor, a member of the National Moot Court team